geukuei88/Supply-Chain-Data-Warehouse-Analytics-for-Resource-Distribution-SQL-Project-/Docs/docs/data_dictionary.md

 - Silver → Cleaned data
 - Gold → Analytics-ready data

-> ℹ️ Note: While the Silver layer can be queried for validation and intermediate analysis, the Gold layer is the **primary source for business analytics and reporting**.
+> Note: While the Silver layer can be queried for validation and intermediate analysis, the Gold layer is the **primary source for business analytics and reporting**.

 ---

-# 🟦 GOLD LAYER (Analytics Layer)
+# GOLD LAYER (Analytics Layer)

 ## 🧾 fact_orders